Dorzox Eye Drop

 Common side effects of Dorzox Eye Drop include temporary burning or stinging upon application, bitter or unusual taste in the mouth, and mild eye discomfort or redness.
 Some patients experience blurred vision immediately after application, which typically resolves within a few minutes.
 These effects are usually mild and tend to decrease with continued use as your eyes adjust to the medication.

 Less common side effects may include dry eyes, increased tearing, light sensitivity (photophobia), headache, nausea, or fatigue.
 Some patients report experiencing a strange taste sensation or mild throat irritation due to drainage of the medication through the tear ducts.
 Eyelid inflammation or crusting may occasionally occur.
-If these symptoms persist or become bothersome, consult your healthcare provider about possible management strategies.
+If these symptoms persist or become bothersome, consult your healthcare provider about possible management strategies or consider Dorzox PF Eye Drop as a preservative-free alternative.

 Serious side effects are rare but require immediate medical attention.
 Seek emergency care if you experience signs of an allergic reaction, including severe eye pain, significant vision changes, eye swelling, rash, difficulty breathing, or facial swelling.
 Stevens-Johnson syndrome, though extremely rare, is a serious skin reaction that requires urgent treatment.
 Contact your doctor if you develop severe or persistent eye redness, discharge, or any concerning symptoms that don't improve within a few days of starting treatment.